 - You may be forced to be sociable when you would rather not.

 - Small rooms mean you will probably feel too claustrophobic to do much more than sleep there – so no calming space of your own to retreat to.

 To take a cruise or not to take a cruise?
 Share your thoughts on our Facebook page.

-This weekend many of you will be heading away with the kids for the half-term break.
+This weekend many of you will be heading away with the kids for the half term holidays.
 This is a great time for the kids to unwind and have some fun.
 This doesn’t mean your sanity has to suffer, however.
-Follow these simple tips from Send My Bag to create a holiday that benefits the whole family.
+Follow these simple tips from Send My Bag to create a half term holiday that benefits the whole family.